nxtopen/nxtu/README.md

 - **ISBN**: Validates an ISBN (International Standard Book Number).
 - **UUID4**: Validates a version 4 UUID.
 - **BANK_ACCOUNT_NUMBER**: Validates a bank account number.

+## Quality

+This plugin is tested and is compatable with NextJS(Typescript) and NodeJS(Javascript) Feel free to let us know if any issues on [Github Issues](https://github.com/nxtopen/regexpro/issues)

+## Contribute

+Intrested in contributing of new regex patterns?
+[Open A Ticket](https://github.com/nxtopen/regexpro/issues) with patters and more information.
+Intrested in updating any code of the plugin?
+Please feel free to fork the repo and add PR to us.